Career / Getting Experience

 Published on June 30, 2020

 The process of expanding our IT horizons doesn't have to be solely grounded in college classrooms, technical school, or certification training.
-While all of these avenues will probably be a necessity at various points in our career, we shouldn't lose sight of the fact that technology is fun!
-In fact, that's probably why you chose IT in the first place.
+While all of these avenues will probably be necessary at various points in our careers, we shouldn't lose sight of the fact that technology is fun!
+That's probably why you chose IT in the first place.

 The education gained through the process can come full circle to further your career, and it's a good opportunity to involve children, spouses, and friends in what you do.
-Here's eight projects to consider.
+Here are eight projects to consider.

 Project 1: Media Server

-Today's fragmentation among streaming services means that home media servers are back in the spotlight.
-Rather than subscribe to a multitude of streaming services, it can be cheaper to purchase your movies and music outright, giving you the ability to stream them locally forever.
-Media Servers are also well suited for displaying family photos and videos, and often provide a DVR.
-Setting one up can jumpstart your knowledge of Network Attached Storage, Networking, and Firewalls.
+Today's fragmentation among streaming services means home media servers are back in the spotlight.
+Rather than subscribe to many streaming services, it can be cheaper to purchase your movies and music outright, allowing you to stream them locally forever.
+Media Servers are also well suited for displaying family photos and videos and often provide a DVR.
+Setting one up can jumpstart your knowledge of Network-Attached Storage, Networking, and Firewalls.

 You probably don't need to purchase any new hardware or software to get a media server running in your home.
 There's a good chance your router already has a DLNA media server built in, waiting for you to connect a hard drive.
 This is usually the easiest way to get started, as all you need to do is connect a large (8TB or more) USB hard drive to your router and enable its media server.

-Each TV, laptop, or device that accesses the server will need to be configured with an appropriate client, and there may be some firewall configuration involved.
+Each TV, laptop, or device that accesses the server will need to be configured with an appropriate client, and some firewall configuration may be involved.
 As an alternative, many Network Attached Storage (NAS) devices also offer a similar DLNA server.
-The advantage to using a NAS device is access to greater storage than even the largest USB drives.
+The advantage of using a NAS device is access to greater storage than even the largest USB drives.

-If you're looking for something more robust than your router or NAS offers, you could install a media server to your home PC, an outdated laptop, or an inexpensive Raspberry Pi.
-Plex and Serviio are both popular media server software, and can install to most hardware and OS combinations.
-Storage and networking configuration is going to be more involved, but that could be a good thing, as you'll learn a lot more in the process.
+If you're looking for something more robust than your router or NAS offers, you could install a media server on your home PC, an outdated laptop, or an inexpensive Raspberry Pi.
+Plex and Serviio are both popular media server software that can be installed on most hardware and OS combinations.
+Storage and networking configuration will be more involved, but that could be a good thing, as you'll learn a lot more in the process.

 Project 2: Home Automation

-Home automation is one of those projects that, at first glance, might seem to be more trouble than it's worth.
-However, when we really consider the applications, it turns out that smart homes can reap huge energy savings while making our lives more comfortable in the process.
+Home automation is one of those projects that, at first glance, might seem like more trouble than it's worth.
+However, when we really consider the applications, smart homes can reap huge energy savings while making our lives more comfortable.

-The first and most obvious application is control of lighting.
+The first and most obvious application is lighting control.
 Most homes and apartments have lighting installed on multiple switches and circuits, even though we would prefer to operate them in groups according to our room layout.
 Home automation can cut through the wiring hassles by placing lights into groups that can be controlled as desired.

-The best automation includes scheduling, which can be a huge convenience when we have to leave for work before the sun rises, for example.
-Heat and A/C systems, hot water heaters, etc… can all benefit from the same type of scheduling, by turning off energy-guzzling systems while you're gone and reactivating them when you're on the way home.
+For example, the best automation includes scheduling, which can be a huge convenience when we have to leave for work before the sun rises.
+Heat and A/C systems, hot water heaters, etc.… can all benefit from the same type of scheduling, which turns off energy-guzzling systems while you're gone and reactivates them when you're on your way home.

 Project 3: Personal Weather Station

 Setting up a personal weather station can be extremely useful to your local community while providing valuable data to atmospheric science.
-Depending on how robust you want your system to be, configuration can delve deeply into server configuration, the cloud, networking, and firewall configuration.
+Depending on how robust you want your system to be, configuration can involve server, cloud, networking, and firewall configuration.

 It's easy enough to get started with either a pre-packaged system or individual sensors and base station.
-Over time you'll certainly want to create a weather web page with localized forecast, install a weather cam, and upload data to NOAA and the National Weather Service.
+Over time, you'll certainly want to create a weather web page with localized forecasts, install a weather cam, and upload data to NOAA and the National Weather Service.
 This process of evolution will keep you learning about IT for many months, if not years.

-Complete weather station hardware is available from a number of vendors such as Davis, Ambient, or LaCrosse.
-Server-side software is freely available for you to customize to your needs, such as the Saratoga Weather Scripts and Cumulus MX.
+Complete weather station hardware is available from several vendors, such as Davis, Ambient, or LaCrosse.
+Server-side software, such as the Saratoga Weather Scripts and Cumulus MX, can be freely customized to your needs.
 For the ultimate experience, consider building the station hardware yourself using Arduino.

 Project 4: Digital Photo Frame

 The first step is to ensure your photos are uploaded to a cloud service.
-In many cases, this process can be automatic, as your cell phone can probably be configured to auto-upload photos to a cloud service of your choosing.
-Because you might not want every single photo making its way to your photo frame, you can create a separate album of photos that you want to share to your frame.
+In many cases, this process can be automatic, as your cell phone can probably be configured to auto-upload photos to your chosen cloud service.
+Because you might not want every single photo to make its way to your photo frame, you can create a separate album of photos that you want to share with your frame.

-If you have an old tablet laying in a drawer, you can simply install a photo frame app such as Fotoo.
+If you have an old tablet lying in a drawer, you can simply install a photo frame app such as Fotoo.
 Be sure to grab (or make) a tablet stand.
-Most smart displays also have some type of photo slideshow as screensaver, but you may find yourself locked into a particular cloud provider.
-For the greatest flexibility and educational value, you can gain some Linux experience by repurposing an old laptop.
-Install a lite flavor of Linux and simply autostart the image viewer "feh".
-You can easily map feh to a cloud service, such as a Dropbox folder.
+Most smart displays also have some photo slideshow as a screensaver, but you may find yourself locked into a particular cloud provider.
+For the most tremendous flexibility and educational value, you can gain some Linux experience by repurposing an old laptop.
+Install a lite flavor of Linux and simply autostart the image viewer "feh."
+You can easily map feh to a cloud service like a Dropbox folder.

 IT Projects That Manage Your Digital Life